 Presented by: Deborah Panozzo Nelson, RN, MS, CCRN.
 Mechanical Ventilators are frequently used to manage acutely ill patients.
 This program is designed to enhance understanding of the ventilator - what it does, when it’s needed, how we evaluate it’s effectiveness (or need for a change), what the settings mean, how we evaluate readiness for weaning, and troubleshooting.
 The focus is on the nurses role in managing the ventilated patient.

-(NEW) TWO NEW BOOKS
+(NEW) NEW BOOK

 Super Nutrition for Babies (Dr. K Erlich, K Genzlinger)Two experts give parents the latest scientific & common sense recommendations for feeding their young children in a simple, straight forward feeding philosophy.
 The authors provide information on eating during pregnancy and then feeding your baby- including when to introduce cereal, fruits, dairy, meat, nuts & soy into the diet.
 The latest research is used to make suggestions for the best foods for every age & stage so your baby receives the very best nutrition to minimize illness & optimize sleep, digestion & development.